-When I first came into the Army, one of the stupidest rules to which I was subjected was that troops couldn’t walk on any patch of grass anywhere on post.
-If any part of our boot even touched any piece of grass, some uptight, eagle-eyed, high-ranking sergeant or officer with not enough work to do would spot us.
+When I first came into the Army, one of the stupidest rules that really bothered the shit outta me was that troops couldn’t walk on any patch of grass anywhere on post.
+If any part of our boot even touched any piece of grass, some uptight, eagle-eyed, high-ranking sergeant or officer would always spot us.
 It never failed.
-These outdoor military watchdogs would call us out and yell at us before making us knock out an insane number push-ups on the ground until they got tired.
-Very humiliating to say the least!
-Thankfully, I never got caught due to me quickly adapting to the drill sergeants’ conditioning and vowing to avoid the sad fate of other unwary troops being embarrassed.
+These outdoor military watchdogs would call us out and order us to assume the front lean-and-rest position to knock out push-ups until they got tired.
+Getting caught was very humiliating and intimidating!
+Luckily, I never got caught.

 Granted, I quickly adapted to the rigors of military indoctrination and training, and I vowed to avoid being embarrassed and punished for walking on some damn piece of grass.
 So when I retired after 22 years of service, the very first thing I wanted to do was to thumb my nose at that insane military rule under which I lived and served for so many years.

 Once I got my retirement papers, I couldn’t wait to trample on grass anywhere, anytime on any post.
 Often even going a bit out of my way, I deliberately found the first patch of grass I saw, and I walked on it over and over and over again like a crazy person.
 I guess the people whom I noticed looking at me must have thought I had lost my mind, but I didn’t care.
 At times, I was so close to just laying down on the grass and rolling around on it as a playful puppy would do.
 But I thought that frolicking on the grass would draw too much negative attention to my strange, rebellious action.